-- inform the compliance officer in writing of the envisaged Transaction and the nature of the envisaged Transaction no later than 3 working days prior to the envisaged Transaction; and - confirm in its notification to the compliance officer that he does not have access to Inside Information.
+- inform the compliance officer by email of the envisaged Transaction and the nature of the envisaged Transaction no later than 3 working days prior to the envisaged Transaction; and - confirm in its notification to the compliance officer that he does not have access to Inside Information.

 The permission to Trade shall be given at the end of the second working day from the date at which the compliance officer has received the written notification including the aforementioned information.
 In the event that no reply is given within this period, the permission will be deemed to have been granted.
 A permission is valid until the end of the first working day from the date at which the permission was (deemed to have been) given.
-The permission to Trade shall expire automatically in the event that and as from the moment the Staff Member has access to Inside Information
+The permission to perform the Transaction shall automatically expire in the event and as soon as the Staff Member obtains access to Inside Information.

-In the event that the compliance officer wishes to request permission to Trade, he shall request the chairman of the executive committee for permission.
+In the event that the compliance officer wishes to request permission to Trade, he shall request the chairman of the board of directors for permission.